JacquesGariepy/Prompts/README.md

 To make these changes keep in mind that:

-You need to make the code smaller
+You need to make the code smaller,
-You need to make the code faster
+You need to make the code faster,
-You need to use clean code architecture principles
-You need to use SOLID principle
+You need to use clean code architecture principles, You need to use SOLID principle,
-You need to use Open/Closed principle
+You need to use Open/Closed principle,
-You need to use Liskov Substitution principles
+You need to use Liskov Substitution principles,
-You need to use Interface Segregation principle
+You need to use Interface Segregation principle,
-You need to use Dependency Inversion Principle
+You need to use Dependency Inversion Principle,
-You need to use DRY principles
+You need to use DRY principles,
-You need to use KISS (Keep It Simple, Stupid) principles You need to use Separation of Concerns principles
+You need to use KISS (Keep It Simple, Stupid) principles, You need to use Separation of Concerns principles,
-You need to use Code Smells principles
+You need to use Code Smells principles,
-You need to use Test Driven Development principles
-You need to use Refactoring principles
+You need to use Test Driven Development principles, You need to use Refactoring principles,
-You need to use Design Patterns principles
+You need to use Design Patterns principles.

 IMPORTANT: Don't run away from this step by step, obey it completely